Surf Coast Shire Council declared a climate emergency in 2019, responding to significant petitioning from our community.

 Importantly, this plan also demonstrates accountability for ways in which we will collaborate and work together in partnership with our local Registered Aboriginal Parties to protect Country and Culture from the impacts of climate change.

 Local governments have a role to play in reducing greenhouse gas emissions that are causing climate change.
 This plan will be submitted as Council’s pledge under the Victorian Climate Change Act 2017.
 It commits Council to purchasing 100% renewable electricity and becoming a carbon neutral organisation in 2021-22.
 Council’s annual corporate emissions profile prior to developing this plan was approximately 15,794 tonnes of carbon dioxide equivalent (tCO2e) per annum.
 In switching to renewable electricity, emissions reductions of approximately 2450 tCO2e per annum will be realised.
 Furthermore, in becoming a carbon neutral organisation, it is expected that Council will be offsetting in the order of 60,000 tCO2e in the 5 year period to 31 December 2025 (reporting period for interim targets under Victoria’s Climate Change Strategy)

 Climate Emergency response in the community

 Thanks to everyone who completed the climate change survey.
 The survey is now closed, with over 400 people responding.
-A final report with survey findings will be released shortly to be shared with the community to help inform future climate action.
+A final report with survey findings can be found here

 If you'd like a response from us, please give us your email address.